 Shop now: Be prepared for spotting, leaks, and unexpected periods with our leakproof undies.

 Hannah described Eve as the “Cosmopolitan of period tracking apps,” which is accurate.
 The design is similar to the magazine, with a pink ‘90s girl power vibe that I was super into.
-This period tracker app also has a community aspect, and you can choose to join (or not!) a group based on your specific interests.
+This period tracker app also has a community aspect, and you can choose to join (or not!) a group based on specific interests.

 Be prepared: Shop period kits now to prevent leaks.